-In this 2018 edition, the U.S. Customary tables formerly in Mandatory Appendix II have been merged with the SI tables in the main text; the tables and figures have been redesignated, Mandatory Appendix II has been deleted, and the cross-references have been updated accordingly.
+In the 2018 edition, the U.S. Customary tables formerly in Mandatory Appendix II were merged with the SI tables in the main text.
+The tables and figures were redesignated, Mandatory Appendix II was deleted, and the cross-references were updated accordingly.
 In addition, para.
-10.3 has been revised to change the requirements for threaded ends to allow a bead with or without ribs to retain consistency with the requirements of ASME B16.18, and all reference standards in what was formerly Mandatory Appendix III have been updated.
-Following approval by the ASME B16 Standards Committee, approval as an American National Standard was given by ANSI on August 3, 2018, with the new designation ASME B16.22-2018.
+10.3 was revised to change the requirements for threaded ends to allow a bead with or without ribs to retain consistency with the requirements of ASME B16.18, and all reference standards in what was formerly Mandatory Appendix III were updated.
+Following approval by the ASME B16 Standards Committee, approval as an American National Standard was given by ANSI on August 3, 2018, with the designation ASME B16.22-2018.